njayboehme/ROB599_Proj/README.md

 11) Open another window and source it (no need to do the export)
 12) ros2 run project text_client
 13) Follow instructions on the text_client

+# TODO
+1) Get image from turtlebot env, save it, and send the path to the image to the VLM.
+2) Given text and image, the VLM should produce a goal pose
+3) Publish a goal pose to the turtlebot
+4) Another goal pose should only be published when the robot has reached its previous goal pose.
+5) I'd like to do this for the three turtlebot environments (https://emanual.robotis.com/docs/en/platform/turtlebot3/simulation/), but the house environment might be too hard.
+Minimum working should be the easiest environment.